guoyongcs/DRN/README.md

 - DATA_DIR: path to save data
 - SAVE_DIR: path to save experiment results
-- SCALE: super resolution scale, 4 or 8
+- SCALE: super resolution scale, such as 4 and 8
-- MODEL: model type, DRN-S or DRN-L
+- MODEL: model type, such as DRN-S and DRN-L